 Rooms equipped with loop technology will be identified by the universal symbol for hearing with a "T" in the bottom right corner.
 In the Rotunda, these signs are white with dark brown text and content.
+Elsewhere, the rooms are identified with the standard blue/white signage.

 What is hearing loop technology?